mingyuanlu/Insight-data-challenge-2019/README.md

 ## Data Corner Case Handling

 Several corner cases were considered.
-They assertEqual
+They are:

 1. Missing data
 If the input data has a missing field, such as